-So, you’ve been tasked with the challenge of teaching STEM/STEAM and coding.
+So, you’ve been tasked with the challenge of teaching STEM/STEAM and coding to elementary students.
 If you’ve not led a STEAM lesson yet, or are still finding your way, you may have a lot of questions about how to best teach the subject.

 How will I need to differ my approach in these classes?
 How do I engage students with this new way of learning?
 What are the key elements each lesson should include?
 What if we hit a roadblock or our experiments fail?

-Today, we’re going to talk about some things to consider as you set out to teach STEAM and coding, equipping you with some strategies to apply in the classroom.
-We hope these tips will guide you in the first steps of your STEAM-journey, setting you and your students up for success.
+Today, we’re going to talk about some things to consider as you set out to teach STEAM and coding to elementary students, equipping you with some strategies to apply in the classroom.
+We hope these tips will guide you in the first steps of your STEAM journey, setting you and your students up for success.

-Here are five tips to help you teach STEAM and coding:
+Here are five tips to help you teach STEAM and coding in your elementary class!

 If you need time to adjust to a new STEAM format, your students probably will too.
 Ahead of your first lesson, let them know that they’ll be incorporating this new way of learning soon.